 7. Quiz the staff

-Periodically ask employees safety and sanitation regulation questions from the inspector, and prepare a refresher session if necessary.
+Periodically ask employees safety and sanitation regulation questions.
+Prepare a refresher session if necessary.

 8. Look at your restaurant from the outside in

-Pretend you are a customer and evaluate your restaurant the way an outsider would see it.
+Evaluate your restaurant the way a customer would see it.
 Does the restaurant’s exterior suggest attention to detail?
-How do the floors and walls look when you come in?
-Would you want to eat using the silverware presented?
-Alternatively, ask a friend to evaluate it honestly and provide feedback.
+How do the floors and walls look when you walk in?
+Would you want to use the silverware?
+Ask a friend to evaluate it honestly and provide feedback.

 9. Internal surprise inspections